jbakjaskier/credit-cushion/README.md

    - If there is not ask them to load it
    - If there is embed and show the webform in the "Products" view so that user doesn't need to jump back and forth into DocuSign.

-6. AI Companion that reads signed loan documents and answers relevant questions
+6. AI Companion that reads signed loan documents and answers relevant questions ✅
-   - Can get the document by calling docusign envelope document
+   - Can get the document by calling docusign envelope document ✅
-   - Pipe the document to Gemini to answer relevant questions from customer
+   - Pipe the document to Gemini to answer relevant questions from customer ✅
-   - UI in the Loan provider space for this document chat.
+   - UI in the Loan provider space for this document chat.✅

 Working > Perfect